ans-group/docs.ukfast.co.uk/source/ecommercestacks/shopware/opcache/opcache.md

 ### Flush OPcache
 #### Service Reload

-You can flush OPcache with a reload of the php-fpm service, always run a configuration test before reloading
+You can flush OPcache with a reload of the PHP-FPM service.
+Always run a configuration test before reloading

 ```bash
 ~]# php-fpm -t